AVSystem/Anjay-lite/doc/sphinx/source/BetaLimitationsandWorkarounds.rst

  - Implement logic to persist the contents of the Security and Server Objects.

-   - You may use Anjay Lite’s default implementations of these objects, or create your own.
+   - You may use Anjay Lite's default implementations of these objects, or create your own.
    - You can serialize entire object instances or individual resources.

       - Serializing entire instances is simpler, but less robust to structural changes.